 Transfers locks on selected records in the locks viewer table.
 Select the geodatabase version using the Version drop-down arrow on the locks table to activate the tool.
 If any user is in an edit session using the same geodatabase version, a message appears and those locks remain with the existing user.

 This tool is only available when Allow Lock Transfer is selected on the ALRS properties dialog box and Event Editor is configured to show the transfer locks tools.
-For more information, see Enabling conflict prevention in the ALRS and Configuring the Event Editor Editor web application.
+For more information, see Enabling conflict prevention in the LRS and Configuring the Event Editor Editor web application.

 Filters in the locks table

 As Location Referencing users complete everyday editing workflows, the locks table could have route and event locks from a variety of users, in different versions, on a variety of events, and on a variety of routes.
 To expedite the sorting of the locks in the table, filters are available based on the user, version, event, and route in which the locks were acquired.
 The filters can be used individually or in combination to only show the list of locks meeting those conditions.
 Filtering by user or version provides a drop-down list of all the different values present in the locks table.
 The event filter contains all the event layers in the map.
 To filter by route, paste a route ID into the text box and press Enter, or type the beginning of the route ID.
 After three characters are typed, a list of matching route IDs that can be selected appears.

 In the previous example, the user locked a group of routes to perform edits on a new subdivision of routes.
 Once editing is complete, the user wants to release the locks for the routes that were not edited.
 Table filters could be used to narrow the list of locks to those acquired by that user in the version used for editing.